 I started with the mobile question.
 “How many mobile devices actually use IE8?”, the answer was none.
 Hmmm… well then, why do I need to make my site mobile ready in IE8?
 The answer is I don’t.

-This lead me to wonder about using responsive design on IE8 at all.
+This leads me to wonder about using responsive design on IE8 at all.
 After all responsive design was originally intended to make the design process easier for all screen sizes because of the mobile market.
 If all my IE8 users are on a desktop, then I don’t need to worry about media queries and responsive web design.
 After all, these users are all on a desktop right?
-Well there is the whole screen full size versus minimized problem.
+Well, there is the whole screen full size versus the minimized problem.

 P.S.
 In case you’re wondering, this site renders well in IE8 on a minimum screen size of 1024.
 Any screen size smaller than that and things will get a bit wonky.

 For further information on this subject please see the articles below: